allofax/allofax/README.md

-### Hey! 👋
+### Hello! 👋

 Thanks for checking out my profile!
 Here's a few things about me:

-- 🖥 I'm a third year computer science student!
+- 🖥 I'm an Associate Software Engineer at OpenBet
-- 🔮 I'd like to learn how to code for the back-end more
+- 🔮 I'd like to focus more on other backend technologies
-- ☕️ Java is great (IMO)! :)
+- ☕️ Java is great IMO, I'll kiss whoever designed the JVM

 I'll be changing what I do over time and posting it here, so watch this space!